astral-sh/ruff/docs/configuration.md

       --extend-per-file-ignores <EXTEND_PER_FILE_IGNORES>
           Like `--per-file-ignores`, but adds additional ignores on top of those already specified --fixable <RULE_CODE>
-          List of rule codes to treat as eligible for autofix.
-Only applicable when autofix itself is enabled (e.g., via `--fix`)
+          List of rule codes to treat as eligible for fix.
+Only applicable when fix itself is enabled (e.g., via `--fix`) --unfixable <RULE_CODE>
-      --unfixable <RULE_CODE>
-          List of rule codes to treat as ineligible for autofix.
-Only applicable when autofix itself is enabled (e.g., via `--fix`)
+          List of rule codes to treat as ineligible for fix.
+Only applicable when fix itself is enabled (e.g., via `--fix`) --extend-fixable <RULE_CODE>
-      --extend-fixable <RULE_CODE>
           Like --fixable, but adds additional rule codes on top of those already specified